EthanJWright/obsidian-dragon-heist/NPC RP Blocks/Zhentarim/Urstul Floxin.md

 A large, heavyset man in his forties

 > A grim man with a scar down the left of his face.
 His oily black hair hangs in curls around his shoulders.
-He wears a boiled black leather jerkin. aaaaaaa
+He wears a boiled black leather jerkin.

 ## Roleplaying